 We evaluate the useful lives of our property, plant and equipment based on our usage, maintenance and replacement policies, and taking into account physical and economic factors that may affect the useful lives of the assets.
 As part of our ongoing investment in transformation in 2018, we revised our estimates of useful lives for building improvements, vehicles and plant equipment based on our current assessment of these factors.
 In general, these changes in estimate had the effect of lengthening the useful lives of vehicles, building improvements and plant equipment.
 The change in estimates for building improvements, vehicles and plant equipment was applied prospectively beginning in 2018 through depreciation expense.
 See "Consolidated Operating Expense" of Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" for the discussion of the impacts to "Depreciation and amortization."
-See note 1 to the audited consolidated financial statements for a discussion of our accounting policies.
-See note 4 to the audited consolidated financial statements for a discussion of the change in estimated useful lives.
+See note 1 to the audited consolidated financial statements for a discussion of the change in estimated useful lives.